battleaxedotco/tool-docs/docs/timelord/frame-tools.md

 ### Wait, solo is already in Photoshop?

-In the Layers panel, Alt-Click a layer's eyeball to solo that layer.
+In the Layers panel, ALT/Opt-click a layer's eyeball to solo that layer.
 Tip via [JT DiMartile](https://variablemedium.com/).